kanzitelli/rn-navio/README.md

 Navio lets you easily create different kinds of apps: bottom tabs-based, simple single-screen, and apps with drawer layouts.
 It takes care of all boilerplate code configuration for Navigators, Screens, Stacks, Tabs, and Drawers under the hood, so you can focus on developing your app functionality.

+> If `Navio` helped you in any way, don't hesitate to ⭐️ the repo!

 ☣️ <i>Navio is still a young library and may have breaking changes in the future.</i>

 ## Quickstart